 The Android encryption process is simple to perform, and merely takes a few taps of a finger.
 The main investment is time.
-Once the process has completed, other parties will not be able to access your device’s precious data unless they have access to your passcode or fingerprint.
+Once the process has been completed, other parties will not be able to access your device’s precious data unless they have access to your passcode or fingerprint.

-The encryption process is a simple, yet important way to keep your personal and business-related information safe from crooks, hackers, government types and anyone else that would love to see what you have stored on your Android device.
+The encryption process is a simple, yet important way to keep your personal and business-related information safe from crooks, hackers, government types, and anyone else that would love to see what you have stored on your Android device.

 Now, if you’ll excuse me, my postal carrier is here with a package.
 I think it’s the vintage Captain Midnight decoder I purchased on eBay.

 Android Encryption FAQs

 Is Encryption Legal?

 Encrypting your Android device is legal in most countries. it even offers added advantages, as in countries like the United States and Canada, the cops can't search your mobile device if it's encrypted.

 Yes, many apps allow encrypting their files on a file-by-file basis.
 However, keep in mind that this means your other information could be read without your password or passcode.